Terms like carbon footprint and ecological footprint gained popularity in the 90s as we became more conscious of our environmental impact.

-To have the best chance of mitigating climate changes and avoiding a 2℃ rise in global temperatures, the average global carbon footprint per year needs to drop by 2 tons by 2050.
+To have the best chance of mitigating climate changes and avoiding a 2℃ rise in global temperatures, the average global carbon footprint per year must drop by 2 tons by 2050.

-Human activity is no longer sustainable and our impacts are exceeding the earth’s ability to recover.
+Human activity is no longer sustainable, and our impacts exceed the earth’s ability to recover.

 Why is Calculating Your Carbon Footprint Important?

 Carbon footprint calculators are an educational tool.
-Calculating individual carbon footprints is a necessary step toward understanding one’s contribution to climate change.
+Calculating individual carbon footprints is necessary to understand one’s contribution to climate change.

 The first step is to identify your impact, at which point you can then identify ways to reduce it.

-By lowering your carbon footprint, you can help contribute to the overall reduction of greenhouse gas emissions.
+By lowering your carbon footprint, you can help reduce greenhouse gas emissions.

-A lot of times, small actions that are taken to reduce greenhouse gas emissions can also save you money and help you live a healthier lifestyle.
+Often, small actions to reduce greenhouse gas emissions can save money and help you live healthier.

 Top 5 Sources of Carbon Emissions: